 Specific recruitment plans should be developed at the outset of the search and checked as the search progresses.
-For additional strategies to increase the recruitment of underrepresented groups, please consult the Provost, the Faculty Diversity Representative and the materials in our search packet.
-The Equal Opportunity Employer Compliance for the Recruitment of New Faculty form should be used during various stages of the search.
+For additional strategies to increase the recruitment of underrepresented groups, please consult the Provost's Office and the materials in our search packet.
+The Equal Employment Opportunity Compliance (EEOC) for the Recruitment of New Faculty form should be used during various stages of the search.
 The form is divided into sections which correspond to the steps in the search procedure.
 The appropriate section of the form should be submitted, as indicated in the instructions on the form, at each stage in the process.
 The College keeps a file of EEOC forms from all searches.

-As part of the candidate application process via Interfolio Faculty Searches, the Committee on Appointments, has reviewed the procedure for gathering statistics on gender, racial, and ethnic groups search pools via the candidate application process via Interfolio for Faculty Searches webbased interface.
+As part of the candidate application process via Interfolio, CA has reviewed the procedure for gathering statistics on gender, racial, and ethnic groups search pools.
 Should applicants elect to do so, the following information is collected:

-- Department in which the candidate is seeking a position

-- Gender

-- Racial/ethnic group membership

-• The name(s) of the organization, publication or other source from which the individual learned of the position
+- Department in which the candidate is seeking a position - Gender - Racial/ethnic group membership - The name(s) of the organization, publication, or other source from which the individual learned of the position

-The information provided by the candidates is collected in the form of an extracted report for each faculty search from Interfolio by the Office of the Provost.
-For the purpose of compiling EEOC information for the search committee's report on compliance, the search chair or departmental administrative assistant may obtain the collected applicant responses from Linda Butler Livesay.
+The information provided by the candidates is collected in the form of an extracted report for each faculty search from Interfolio by the Provost's Office.
+For the purpose of compiling EEOC information for the search committee's report on compliance, the search chair or departmental administrator may obtain the collected applicant responses from Linda Butler Livesay.
 When the report is complete, the report should be returned to Linda Butler Livesay.